kingdragox99/STEAM-BAN-TRACKER/README.md

 pm2 startup  # To auto-start on reboot
 ```

-Create a .env file in the "Steam-Ban-Checker-Discord-Bot" folder with:
+Create a .env file in the "STEAM-BAN-TRACKER" folder with:

 ```bash
 SUPABASE_URL = "SUPA BASE API URL"